Article brought to you by Nilead, a website builder platform with fully managed design and build service.

-Many business owners consider website design and development as a short term project which leads to low Return On Investment.
-The above steps must be done continually to track website ROI, improve performance, and add value to the users and the organization bottom line.
+Many business owners consider website design and development as a short-term project which leads to a low Return On Investment.
+The above steps must be done continually to track website ROI, improve performance, and add value to the users and the organization's bottom line.

 Your website can be your Customer Relationship Management portal (or at least linked to it).
-With the website, you can track the users' exact time spent on the website, the content they are interested, the number of interaction per month and much more.
+With the website, you can track the users' exact time spent on the website, the content they are interested in, the number of interactions per month, and much more.
 You can also link to their social network and with their permission can offer them even more personalized service.
 This level of customer relationship is unheard of before the Internet.

 A few things you should consider to maximize the level of interaction with your customers:

-- Provide multiple ways to interact with visitors (newsletter, chat, contact form, phone etc...).
+Provide multiple ways to interact with visitors (newsletter, chat, contact form, phone, etc...).
 However, do not over-provide the visitors with so many communication channels that you cannot manage.
-For example, if you do not have resource to manage the chat, or do not have anyway to create newsletter periodically, do not offer them (yet).
+For example, if you do not have resources to manage the chat, or do not have any way to create a newsletter periodically, do not offer them (yet).